MellasViews loves sharing views on every counter and sharing these views and experiences through writing.

-- Try using an alarm clock to wake you up a couple hours after you go to bed and a couple hours before you wake up.
-Vary the time every few days so your bladder doesn't get into a specific pattern.
+- Try using an alarm clock to wake you up a couple of hours after you go to bed and a couple of hours before you wake up.
+Vary the time every few days, so your bladder doesn't get into a specific pattern.

 - You could try sleeping in a different bed or moving your bed.

 - Exercise - Find a program that will help build muscle, endurance, and flexibility.
-Some combination of weight training (including training with your bodyweight), cardiovascular training (like running), and stretching regimen might help you improve control.
+Some combination of weight training (including training with your body weight), cardiovascular training (like running), and a stretching regimen might help you improve control.

 - Strengthen your pelvic floor by doing Kegels, which are exercises that can help you improve bladder and bowel function.

 - Lose weight.
 Being overweight increases your risk of incontinence, especially for women.
-Trying a diet that is low in refined carbohydrates, sugar, and eliminates caloric drinks is a good place to start.
+Trying a diet that is low in refined carbohydrates and sugar and eliminates caloric drinks is a good place to start.

 - Go to the bathroom before you go to bed at night.
-Wait 5 minutes and do it again.
+Wait five minutes and do it again.
 Pee as soon as you get up.

 - Though not clinically proven to be effective, it's possible you could teach yourself to recognize that you're dreaming through lucid dreaming techniques.